25 January, 2023

 Wisdom teeth removal is so common, it could almost be called a rite of passage.
 Most people get their wisdom teeth at some point in their teens.
 Because the jaw is too small to accommodate these final molars, dentists and oral surgeons often recommend removing the wisdom teeth early, avoiding potential health complications.

 At Premier Center for Oral, Dental Implants & Facial Surgery, we have considerable experience removing wisdom teeth, always emphasizing the comfort and safety of our patients.
-Based in Massachusetts and serving New Hampshire, our board-certified oral & maxillofacial surgeons are pleased to provide this treatment for patients in Fitchburg, Westford, Chelmsford, Leominster, Nashua, and Groton.
+Based in Massachusetts, our board-certified oral & maxillofacial surgeons are pleased to provide this treatment for patients in Acton, Ayer, Chelmsford, Fitchburg, Groton, Leominster, Pepperell, Shirley, Townsend, Westford.

 What Are Wisdom Teeth?